 To this interpretational analysis can be added a more specific analysis made in light of the context.
 For example, from the principles of rationality and quantity, it can be concluded that the sexual aspect of the humorous sexual expression determines the level of the sexual implication.
 If the joke is not very explicit, the implication could be a mere flirtation.
 However, a blunt sexual joke can be perceived as close to an explicit sexual advance.
-The context of environment is also significant, as a sexual joke told by a man to a woman at a bar carries a clearer meaning of an attempted sexual advance than does a joke told by a man at a family dinner, etc.
+The context of environment is also significant, as a sexual joke told by a man to a woman at a bar carries a clearer meaning of an attempted sexual advance than does a joke told by a man at a family dinner, and so forth.

 Why Does the Speaker Choose to Make a Sexual Offer Using a Sexual Joke?